Constantin Gane: Biography

-Youth and writing career
+Youth and writing debut

-Born in Botoșani, Constantin was the son of Ștefan Gane.
+Born in Botoșani, Constantin was the son of Ștefan ("Ștefănică") Gane, and had an elder brother, Gheorghe or "Georges" (1883 or 1884 – August 1941), who trained as an engineer.
 The writer repeatedly claimed multiple descent from an old boyar family of Moldavia, the Gănești.
 According to genealogist Mihai Sorin Rădulescu, his only proven link to this clan was through his paternal grandmother.
 Through this connection, the family were related to Postelnic Matei Gane and writer-politician Nicolae Gane, and also, more distantly, to ethnographer Arthur Gorovei.
 The latter lived in Nicolae Gane's house at Fălticeni and assisted Constantin with genealogical research. Ștefan Gane was originally named "Gani".
 He also descended from boyardom, but had more recent Greek Romanian ancestry, traceable to the Phanariote period.
+In the 1860s, he had attended the Französisches Gymnasium in Berlin.
+As a minor Junimist (known to have been active in that movement's "small game" section, the caracudă), he had met and befriended the peasant raconteur Ion Creangă.

 The writer's mother was Constanța née Canano, one of the last surviving members from a Moldavian family of notables.
-Gane later claimed that she was a descendant of Byzantine aristocracy, a theory dismissed as self-aggrandizing by Rădulescu. Ștefan and Constanța had another son, Gheorghe, who trained as an engineer and married the Bessarabian belle Elena Morariu-Andreevici.
-She was the niece of Silvestru Morariu Andrievici, Bishop of Bukovina, and the great-granddaughter of poet Constantin Stamati.
+Constantin later claimed that she was a descendant of Byzantine aristocracy, a theory dismissed as self-aggrandizing by Rădulescu.
+He also believed that the Cananos had more distant Italian roots, against authors which suggest they were "Levantines".
+Genealogist Mihai Gicoveanu proposes that his take may be correct, linking Gane to another Canano family, attested at Ferrara in the 11th century; the Moldavian Cananos' patriarch was a Căminar Constantin, active in the late 17th century—though Gane claimed to have traced his maternal descent to Postelnic Constantin Ciobanul, attested around 1560.
+The family was attested as belonging to the rightful peerage in January 1742, following reviews by a boyar commission which included Ion Neculce.
+Historian Paul Cernovodeanu views the Cananos as Phanariotes—and, more specifically, as one of the 36 second-rate Phanariote boyar clans (directly below those of the Hospodars).

-According to his own recollections, Constantin grew up passionate about storytelling, picking up accounts from the family cook, a senior Romani man (and former slave), and from his maternal grandmother, who was passionate about Napoleon.
+According to his own recollections, Constantin grew up passionate about storytelling, picking up accounts from the family cook, a senior Romani man (and former slave), and from his maternal grandmother, who was a Napoleon enthusiast.
 After mediocre and unruly beginnings in school, he improved himself to take first prizes, being largely motivated by books which were offered to the highest ranking graduate.
 He completed A. T. Laurian High School in 1903 and went on to study law in Germany, obtaining a doctorate from the University of Rostock in 1910.
 After returning home, he worked as a lawyer for some fifteen years, both in his native town and in the national capital Bucharest.
 In the early 1910s, his prose was hosted in Viața Romînească magazine.
-In 1913, Gane took part as a volunteer in the Second Balkan War, destroying his literary notebooks before his departure for the front.
-From 1916, he also fought in the campaigns of World War I, part of the 8th Chasseurs Regiment stationed at Mănăstirea Cașin.
-His combat experience was recorded in Amintirile unui fost holeric ("The Recollection of a Former Cholera Patient", 1914; Romanian Academy prize) and Prin viroage și coclauri ("Through Ravines and Boondocks", 1922).
-This was followed in 1923 by a family history, Pe aripa vremei ("On the Wing of Time").